-I would recommend a 2 handle mug such as the Independence 2 Handle Plastic Mug.
+I would recommend to my patients a 2 handle mug such as the Independence 2 Handle Plastic Mug.

 It can handle hot and cold beverages and it works wonderfully not only for anyone that requires both hands to manage a drinking mug but it’s also easier for caregivers to help seniors to stay hydrated.